btw1027/mendeley/README.md

 ## About the application ##

-The application is a website that allows you to see the documents in your Mendeley library, together with their annotations.
+The application is a website that allows you to see the groups in your Mendeley library, together with their annotations.
 It also allows you to look up a document by [DOI](http://www.doi.org/).
+Using the pubmed api it will also suggest similar articles using the pubmed word weight algorithm.

 It's built with [Flask](http://flask.pocoo.org/) and [Jinja2](http://jinja.pocoo.org/docs/).